 Yes.
 Andorra is not a member of the European Union ("EU").
-Accordingly, the freedom to provide financial services in the European Economic Area ("EEA") regime does not apply, and all financial activities carried out within the Principality of Andorra ("Andorra" or the "Jurisdiction") are subject to prior authorisation from the Andorran financial regulator "Institut Nacional Andorrà de Finances" ("INAF").
+Accordingly, the freedom to provide financial services in the European Economic Area ("EEA") regime does not apply, and all financial activities carried out within the Principality of Andorra ("Andorra" or the "Jurisdiction") are subject to prior authorisation from the Andorran financial regulator "Autoritat Financera Andorrana" ("AFA" - previously the Andorran National Finance Institute "Institut Nacional Andorrà de Finances").

-Under the laws of Andorra, all financial activities rendered inside the Jurisdiction can only be carried out directly, with the limitations and conditions set forth in the laws, by the local entities that compose the Andorran financial system, which are subject to exclusive supervision and to a reservation of activity regime accessible upon obtaining prior authorisation from the INAF.
+Under the laws of Andorra, all financial activities rendered inside the Jurisdiction can only be carried out directly, with the limitations and conditions set forth in the laws, by the local entities that compose the Andorran financial system, which are subject to exclusive supervision and to a reservation of activity regime accessible upon obtaining prior authorisation from the AFA.

-The Andorran Act 10/2008, June 12, governing collective investment schemes ("Llei 10/2008, del 12 de juny, de regulació dels organismes d'inversió col·lectiva de dret andorrà") (the "Funds Act") determines that all funds offered to the public, both Andorran and foreign funds, must be registered before the INAF prior to their marketing or commercialisation to investors.
+The Andorran Act 10/2008, 12 June, governing collective investment schemes ("Llei 10/2008, del 12 de juny, de regulació dels organismes d'inversió col·lectiva de dret andorrà") (the "Funds Act") determines that all funds offered to the public, both Andorran and foreign funds, must be registered before the AFA prior to their marketing or commercialisation to investors.

-The Funds Act establishes two main categories for Andorran funds: (i) OICVM ("organismes d'inversió col·lectiva de valors mobiliaris"), which are similar to UCITS; and (ii) other undertakings of collective investment schemes ("Altres OIC"), which includes real estate UCIs ("OIC immobiliaris"), Alternative UCIs ("OIC alternatius") that in turn can be Common Alternative UCIs ("OIC alternatius comuns"), Alternative UCIs for qualified investors ("OIC alternatius per a inversors qualificats") and Other UCIs ("Altres OIC").
+The Funds Act establishes two main categories for Andorran funds: (i) OICVM ("organismes d'inversió col·lectiva de valors mobiliaris"), which are similar to UCITS; and (ii) other undertakings of collective investment schemes ("Altres OIC"), which include real estate UCIs ("OIC immobiliaris"), Alternative UCIs ("OIC alternatius") that in turn can be Common Alternative UCIs ("OIC alternatius comuns"), Alternative UCIs for qualified investors ("OIC alternatius per a inversors qualificats") and Other UCIs ("Altres OIC").